What is Fard?

 - What is the difference between Fard and Wajib?

-- What are the kinds of prayers?
+- What are the frequent questions about hajj?